russellallen/self/docs/handbook/vmref.rst

 ``foreignFct`` object.
 The body of the method simply sends ``value:With:`` to the ``foreignFct`` object.
-The first argument is the port number to request for the socket, the second argument is a ``deadCopy`` of self (socket objects are proxies and ``socket_bind_listen`` returns a proxy, so it must be passed a dead proxy to revive and store the result in; see section 5.13.1).
+The first argument is the port number to request for the socket, the second argument is a ``deadCopy`` of self (socket objects are proxies and ``socket_bind_listen`` returns a proxy, so it must be passed a dead proxy to revive and store the result in; see section `Proxy and fctProxy objects`_).

 There are only three uses of ``foreignFct`` objects in the server and in all three cases, the ``foreignFct`` object is encapsulated in a method as illustrated above.